 A great way to start selling on eBay is to have a clear out at home.
 Go through your house room by room, collecting everything you don’t use any more and think might be worth some money.

-Have a quick search on eBay for the similar items to get a feel if they will sell or not.
+Have a quick search on eBay for similar items to get a feel if they will sell or not.
 Once you’ve done a bit of research, go ahead and start selling.

-To progress from selling stuff around your house you can start picking stuff up at second-hand shops, school fairs and car boot sales which can them be sold on eBay for a profit.
+To progress from selling stuff around your house you can start picking stuff up at second-hand shops, school fairs and car boot sales which can then be sold on eBay for a profit.
 If you have a good eye for a bargain there is definitely money to be made.

 Make money blogging

-What started out as something I did for a few hours in the evening; starting a blog and making money from it has evolved into a full time business for me.
+What started out as something I did for a few hours in the evening; starting a blog and making money from it has evolved into a full-time business for me.